 Strengthscope® differs in several important ways from other strengths assessments:

-Strengths Partnership has conducted research to show the relationships between the Strengthscope® model and other models of behaviour and thinking, such as the ‘Big 5’ personality factors and the Myers Briggs model.
-This paper is available on request.
+Strengthscope has conducted research to show the relationships between the Strengthscope® model and other models of behaviour and thinking, such as the ‘Big 5’ personality factors and the Myers Briggs model.
+To request this document, click here.

 Competencies are typically defined as characteristics and behaviours that predict successful organisational outcomes.
 Most organisations using competencies have focused their efforts on defining skills, knowledge and behaviours associated with success in a particular role, function or at a particular level in the organisation (e.g. leadership).
 Unlike competencies, strengths are related to the person and not the role, function or level.
 They have a strong emotional element as well as leading to valued outcomes; the best signpost of a strength is when something energizes or strengthens you.
 Strengths are also part of your character – things that are core to you and are fairly consistently expressed across situations.
 Unlike surface characteristics such as skills and knowledge, they are relatively ‘hardwired’ in our teens and are difficult to develop and fundamentally change beyond this point.